Mohaned-Khaled/Crypto-App/README.md

 # Check Live: [https://crypto-currencies-app.netlify.app/)
-This project is developed by MOHANAD KHALED, using react with react-router-dom, chartJs and styling using tailwindcss. also dealing with custom hooks and public api
+This project is developed by MOHANAD KHALED, using react with react-router-dom, chartJs and styling using tailwindcss. also dealing with custom hooks, public api and skeleton loading

 # Getting Started with Create React App